jiffysquid/CurbCrawler/replit.md

 - July 31, 2025: Added 20-degree map tilt for 3D perspective view, providing better spatial awareness during navigation
 - August 1, 2025: Increased map tilt to 40 degrees for enhanced 3D perspective and improved rotation responsiveness - reduced movement threshold to 5m and time threshold to 1.5s with 8° bearing sensitivity
 - August 3, 2025: Fixed map rotation logic - vehicle now always points "up" on screen with proper bearing calculation so the road appears aligned with travel direction
+- August 3, 2025: Fixed current location window to update continuously during recording sessions with 2-second suburb lookup intervals
+- August 3, 2025: Adjusted van zoom level from 18 to 16.5 to show 50% more surrounding area for better context